ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 I thoroughly enjoyed the experience of making our own.
 Even if testing it was a bit [terrifying]() 😉

-{{< figure src = "toot.png" alt = "A screen shot of a Mastodon post by Steffi LaZerte with a photo of a cat in a canoe looking at trees on a distance short.
+{{< figure src = "toot_sm.png" width = "500" alt = "A screen shot of a Mastodon post by Steffi LaZerte with a photo of a cat in a canoe looking at trees on a distance short.
 The text states 'Hi!
 Hopefully a final test of rtoot (https://github.com/schochastics/rtoot) and this time scheduled via GitHub actions 😱 Oh the thrill of accidentally sending a million toots 😉 And because there are never enough kitties, a photo of Vivi canoe camping! #RStats'" class = "center">}}